 Marijuana is the world’s most widely used illicit drug.
 In the United States alone, marijuana use has been increasing in recent years as a result of legalization laws and the increased popularity of weed among adolescents.

 As the demand for weed increases in countries where weed isn’t legal, there are more chances of getting a low quality product or one laced with other substances when buying weed on the black market.
-In this article, we’ll cover the topic of laced weed, including what to look for and what to do if you encounter laced marijuana.
+In this article, we’ll cover the topic of laced weed, including what to look for, what does laced mean, and what to do if you encounter laced marijuana.

 What Is Laced Weed?

 When we talk about laced weed, we refer to the cannabis bud combined with other additives or drugs.
 Lacing cannabis is often done in order to increase the weight of the product and make it seem like it’s of higher quality.
 While this problem is not that common in countries where weed is legal, it can happen in countries where cannabis is prohibited by law.

 As you may already know, weed shouldn’t be mixed with alcohol and other prescription medication because the combination might cause side effects in users, especially if it’s mixed with unknown substances.
 For that reason, it’s best to keep an eye out for contaminated cannabis.